;

 “Don’t use this file; we haven’t merged it yet as there are some changes from the previous design system that we haven’t cleaned up!” – Senior Designer, Banking Institution, UK 2022

 The agency usually has PMs who decide, above anything else, the file structure and the rest of the team follows.
 As a designer, you remember to add whatever you create into folder 05.
-Design – and rest did not matter.
+Design – and the rest did not matter.
 Unfortunately, our Sketch[011↘︎] and Figma[012↘︎] files are no longer on the local drive; they are also in Cloud[013↘︎], Abstract[014↘︎], and who knows where else.

 Arriving at a design team of 50+ people in business units serving three propositions might be a particular challenge where no one owns or updates the design system.
 And in particular, where no one looks after naming conventions.